zalenix/portaldocs/portal-sdk/templates/top-legacy-editscopes.md

 ## Legacy EditScopes

-**NOTE**:  EditScopes are becoming obsolete.
+**NOTE**:  EditScopes are becoming obsolete and should not be used.
 It is recommended that extensions be developed without edit scopes, as specified in [top-extensions-controls.md](top-extensions-controls.md).
-For more information about forms without editScopes, see [portalfx-controls-dropdown.md#migration-to-the-new-dropdown](portalfx-controls-dropdown.md#migration-to-the-new-dropdown).
+For more information about forms without editScopes, see [top-editscopeless-forms.md](top-editscopeless-forms.md) and [portalfx-controls-dropdown.md#migration-to-the-new-dropdown](portalfx-controls-dropdown.md#migration-to-the-new-dropdown).

 Edit scopes provide a standard way of managing edits over a collection of input fields, blades, and extensions.
 They provide many common functions that would otherwise be difficult to orchestrate, like the following: